 - Time Management

-Getting a passing grade on a test or exam is one thing, but academic achievement is much more than numbers alone.
-This is the reason our study skills tutors in the DFW region consider the bigger picture.
+Passing a test or exam is one thing, but there’s more to success in school than grades alone.
+This is why our study skills tutors in the DFW region take a look at the larger picture.
 Our program has been developed to focus on successfully preparing your son or daughter for the heavier workloads and expectations ahead.
-This includes diving into proven goal-setting strategies and study techniques that can be used time and again.
+That includes teaching proven goal-setting strategies and study tips that can be used time and again.
 In addition to these life-long skills, we also continually reinforce positive attitudes, building your teen's confidence at a crucial point in his or her journey to adulthood.

 - Efficient and effective time and workload management.